Skip to content

 Citrus Punch

-Through a decade of experimentation, he was the first to discover Vitamin C, isolate crystalline ascorbic acid, and publish his results.
+Through a decade of experimentation, he discovered Vitamin C, isolated crystalline ascorbic acid, and published his results.
 Applying his knowledge, he continued his four decades of research on vitamins, enzymes, and the molecular structure of sugars and fats.

 Ascorbic acid crystallization from aqueous solution on a microscope slide (25X magnification)